Career HubResume

 But is lying on a resume really worth the risk?
 And what happens if you get caught?

-The consequences of professional dishonesty can range from losing a job offer to severe—impacting legal standing, professional reputation, and personal integrity.
+The consequences of professional dishonesty can range from losing a job offer to more severe outcomes impacting your legal standing, professional reputation, and personal integrity.
+Plus, dishonest details can become major resume red flags that damage your chances, even if the rest of your experience is solid.

-Below, you'll learn the legal, professional, and ethical implications of lying on a resume and discover better alternatives as well as actionable ways to present your real skills and experiences.
+Below, you'll learn the legal, professional, and ethical implications of lying on a resume and discover better, actionable ways to present your real skills and experiences.

 Lying on a resume is providing false information about your education, experience, skills, or other qualifications.